jura02/cdff-buildconf/README.md

     Append `branch=cdff_dev` if you want to install CDFF and CDFF-dev.

     Answer the autoproj_bootstrap questions.
-Defaults are usually OK (just hit enter), for example:
+Defaults are usually OK (just hit enter), except for:
     ```
-    The current directory is not empty, continue bootstrapping anyway ? [yes] yes
+    whether C++11 should be enabled for Rock packages [false]
     ```
+    There you type 'true' and hit enter.

 0. Source your InFuse environment
     ```